Don’t Allow Fear to Destroy Your Peace

 My life is filled with many moments of disbelief that my husband is actually gone.
 I’m sure that will continue for some time.
 But, in the midst of that, as I daily make decisions about how I am to “live and move and have my being” (Acts 17:28) – I am discovering my better self, my true self, not the self on display when others are watching.

 I am asking critical questions that will surely determine my life’s direction, purpose, and focus for whatever time I have left here.
 How will/should I live my life moving forward?
-What do I want my loved ones to remember about me?
+What do I want my loved ones to remember when I’m gone?

 God longs for us to use the gifts he has given us to leave the world better than we found it.
 How will I do that?
 How will I serve in this time of such need and suffering?
 Every moment of every day allows us to grow in love and compassion for all those we encounter on this journey.